 Contact the Course Director for matters relating specifically to the academic content of this course - all enrolment related queries must go to the Student Services Office.

-The Master of Communication is a stimulating course which creates professionals with advanced communication skills.
+The Master of Communication is a stimulating course which creates professionals with advanced knowledge of communication, theory, analysis, research and skills.
 The course recognises the advances in communication technologies and the increasing globalisation of business enterprises.

 The course is designed for those wanting to enter the professional communication industry and those already in the industry wanting to gain or add to their qualifications for career advancement prospects.